NicoDeshler/Compressive-Quantum-Imaging/README.md

 [The Paper](https://www.overleaf.com/project/62e435a228736e7fca864bea) can be found here.

 This package unifies ideas from compressive sensing and quantum parameter estimation to passively image incoherent distributed scenes at multiple resolution levels extending beyond the diffraction limit.
 We take inspiration from [[1]](https://iopscience.iop.org/article/10.1088/1367-2630/aa60ee) and use an adaptive bayesian approach to estimate parameters of the scene.
-Since natural images are generally compressible when transformed to a wavelet basis, or algorithm adaptively estimates wavelet coefficients while enforcing a sparsity prior.
+Since natural images are generally compressible in a wavelet basis, this algorithm adaptively estimates wavelet coefficients while enforcing a sparsity prior.
 The bayesian framework for quantum parameter estimation is detailed in [[2]](https://ieeexplore.ieee.org/document/1054643).

-Our algorithm employs Spatial Mode Demultiplexing (SPADE) detailed in [[3]](https://iopscience.iop.org/article/10.1088/1367-2630/aa60ee) to decompose the optical field at the focal plane of the imaging system into an orthogonal modal basis.
+This algorithm employs Spatial Mode Demultiplexing (SPADE) detailed in [[3]](https://iopscience.iop.org/article/10.1088/1367-2630/aa60ee) to decompose the optical field at the focal plane of the imaging system into an orthogonal modal basis.
 Our quantum measurement consists of counting the number of photons that appear in each mode.